 In addition, through our Adopt a Composer scheme and Awards for Young Concert Artists participating members actively contribute to the careers of some of our most talented emerging professional performers and composers.

 Without voluntary music the live music industry would shrink and career paths would be destroyed, and this is freely recognised by many leading professional performers and composers who not only acknowledge the importance of the voluntary sector but reinforce that by becoming patrons of those groups that helped start their careers.

 What you do matters, not only to your members but to a much wider group.
-The amateur and community music sector is a foundation block of the music industry, you provide entertainment and education to substantial numbers, you contribute to the economic wellbeing of your communities without relying on public money, you are actively involved in and support the wider voluntary sector and you help to maintain the health and wellbeing of members and the wider community.
+The leisure-time and community music sector is a foundation block of the music industry, you provide entertainment and education to substantial numbers, you contribute to the economic wellbeing of your communities without relying on public money, you are actively involved in and support the wider voluntary sector and you help to maintain the health and wellbeing of members and the wider community.
 What we can all do through participatory music is to help improve our communities and the lives of hundreds of thousands of people suffering from stress, depression, social isolation and a range of chronic diseases.

 We have a resource, a capability that does, should and will continue to matter to our communities – and so we should not hide our light under a bushel.
 We are doing a great job – and we could do more - , so let’s shout about that a little bit more loudly.

 As well as this document, you can find more help and resources for any lobbying and advocacy you want to undertake and templates for specific campaigns or documents in our Resources area.